NishikiChisato/DigitalGarden/Professional C++/Type Inference.md

 decltype(func) z{func("Hotaru")}; // 'z' has type const std::string&
 ```

-Noted that `decltype` doesn't evaluate the expression, compiler computers the type of that expression.
+Note that `decltype` doesn't evaluate the expression, compiler computers the type of that expression.